 What’s the scene?
 There’s a genuine collective feel to the venues on site – all three work in unison to create an exciting and varied vineyard experience.
 Thanks to each brand’s propensity for experimentation, it’s the place to try great food and wine with a bit of an edge.

 Best way to experience it?
 Start your day visit with a gin and tonic tasting flight at Never Never Distilling Co., which features its award-winning Triple Juniper gin paired with Fever Tree tonics.
 Have a break with a lunch of rustic, rectangular pinse – Roman-style pizzas – from Cucina di Strada. (“It’s almost impossible to choose a favourite between the vego – eggplant, mushrooms and mozzarella – and the salami,” says Sean Baxter from Never Never.)
 Then round things off at Chalk Hill’s Tasting Lounge with a flight of its premium Alpha Crucis range of wines.

 Don’t miss: Head to the sprawling lawn at the top of Chalk Hill for a picnic and enjoy the view of the vineyards.
 Dial it up a notch with a No Way Rosé Spritz made with Never Never Triple Juniper gin, Regal Rogue Wild Rosé vermouth, pink grapefruit and the vineyard’s own fiano.

-Also try: Woodstock Wines Estate.
-Winery and wildlife sanctuary all in one, the enduring McLaren Vale property is an entertaining stop for families, with kids encouraged to feed the kangaroos on Fridays, Saturdays and Sundays.
+Woodstock Wines Estate.
+Winery and wildlife sanctuary all in one, the enduring McLaren Vale property is an entertaining stop for families, with kids encouraged to feed the kangaroos each day at 11.30am.